Sometimes the name of a dish sounds so intimidating your immediate reaction is: "Pish posh! I can't make that! And why did I just say pish posh?"

 If you have a pizza stone, that works best, but I left mine in my old Chelsea Apartment (hey you, in 23A: give it back!) so I used a baking sheet, which I placed in the oven while it preheated.

-Then, on a pizza peel (which you really don't need, but which is fun to have--it's a big flat shovel that you see them use at your local pizza parlor) I covered the whole thing in polenta (which is corn meal), stretched out the dough--which was difficult, actually, because it was so sticky--and once I had a decent circle that shifted around when I shook the peel (meaning that it would release when I opened the oven), I placed on the toppings.
+Then, on a pizza peel (which you really don’t need, but which is fun to have–it’s a big flat shovel that you see them use at your local pizza parlor) I covered the whole thing in polenta (which is corn meal), stretched out the dough–which was difficult, actually, because it was so sticky–and once I had a decent circle that shifted around when I shook the peel (meaning that it would release when I opened the oven), I placed on the toppings.

 You don't want to overload it, or the pizza won't get crispy, so I put on about half the onions, big glops of gorgonzola, a sprinkling of finely chopped rosemary and then a few grindings of pepper.
 Into the hot oven it went and ten minutes later, it came out looking like this: